Jacques de Bourbon – 1 February 1355

 Du Guesclin raised a flag on each post and commanded for the trumpets to sound.
 When he was sure the English watched, he walked calmly along the line of posts, slitting the throat of each prisoner as he went.
 The screams of the prisoners intensified as it became apparent what he intended to do.

-He casually polished his knife, spending more time over the task than was really necessary.
+He casually polished his knife, spending more time on the task than was really necessary.

 ‘We can go.
 They will leave before tomorrow.
 I just did something that they never thought a human being would do.
 They find that terrifying and terror is the most powerful weapon of all.’